Payday 2: Controversy

 On 15 October 2015 as part of Overkill's second annual Crimefest celebration, Overkill announced the addition of safes to the card drop system that contained weapon skins, some of which modified weapon statistics.
 The safes needed to be opened with drills which were only available for purchase with real world currency, leading a fan backlash to their inclusion.
 On 20 October 2015 the aforementioned drills were added to the card drop system, however this did not quell the backlash and Overkill was criticized for poor management of the controversy and silence to the press.

 On 11 November 2015 Overkill announced the contents of a previously sold DLC investment called the "Completely Overkill Pack" would be four unique masks with special cosmetic effects and a single random skin unique to said pack with a special EXP or Money boost for the team, after promising originally that the contents of the pack will be completely cosmetic.
 They also announced that seven other DLC packs would be made available for free to owners of the pack, but again, fans backlashed against this seemingly unfair revelation, including the people who bought the Completely Overkill Pack, as the store page for the pack declared it would not contain one of the DLC packs it ultimately contained, and it left the people who bought both the Completely Overkill and Overkill packs feeling short-changed, with some even refunding the Completely Overkill Pack.
 In response, Steam community moderators for Payday started a protest against this treatment abuse by fans by refusing to moderate the community until granted an interview with Almir Listo, producer of the game.
 Overkill later added 10 more unique masks to the pack as an apology.

-On 30 May 2016 Starbreeze Studios announced that they have acquired the rights to the Payday franchise.
+On 30 May 2016 Starbreeze Studios announced that they had acquired the rights to the Payday franchise.
 They also stated that future safes would be completely free to open.